 The family hired our law firm to help them.
 Fred Pritzker and his food poisoning lawyers worked on this case and found that on the day of little E.H.’s visit, thousands of pounds of manure, together with contaminated bedding and hay, littered the animal enclosure area.
 Manure was everywhere, on animals, the ground, as well as on the gate through which little children reached to pet and feed the animals.

 In addition, in violation of industry guidelines, the owners did not provide handwashing stations or warning signs.

 Fred and his team took the case to trial and won a $7.55 million verdict for little E.H.
 (File # 27-CV-14-17068).

 E. coli Lawyer Wins $4.5 Million Settlement for Client

-Our attorneys have won millions for our clients, including $4.5 million for a young woman who got sick after eating beef.
+One of our clients was a young woman who got sick after eating beef.
 Our client and her family had gone to a restaurant to celebrate her good grades.
 A few days later she had severe stomach cramps and diarrhea.
 These symptoms soon developed into hemolytic uremic syndrome (HUS).
 Her kidneys failed, and she almost died.

-This is one of many E. coli poisoning lawsuits our law firm has filed on behalf of outbreak victims.
-Attorney Fred Pritzker is lead attorney for these cases.
-Contact Fred or another attorney at our law firm for a free consultation here.
+This is one of many lawsuits our law firm has filed on behalf of E. coli outbreak victims.
+Attorneys Fred Pritzker and Eric Hageman are our lead attorneys for these cases.

 Some of the things we do when we investigate an outbreak include the following, when appropriate: